vivekjoshy/openskill.py/README.md

 [![Discord](https://img.shields.io/discord/1127581396345556994?logo=discord&label=Official%20Discord%20Server&color=%235865F2&link=https%3A%2F%2Fdiscord.com%2Finvite%2F4JNDeHMYkM)](https://discord.com/invite/4JNDeHMYkM)

+In the multifaceted world of online gaming, an accurate multiplayer rating system plays a crucial role.
+A multiplayer rating system measures and compares players' skill levels in competitive games to ensure balanced match-making, boosting overall gaming experiences.
+Currently, TrueSkill by Microsoft Research is a notable rating system, but gaming communities are yearning for faster, more adaptable alternatives.

 Here are *some*, but not all, of the reasons you should drop TrueSkill and bury Elo once and for all: